The Great Turtle Project

 Getting There

-On your project start date, you will need to arrive at Colombo International Airport between 9am and 5pm, where you will be met by a project representative and transferred to the project site (roughly three hours drive away).
+On your project start date, you will need to arrive at Colombo International Airport between 9am and 5pm, where you will be met by a project representative and transferred to the project site (roughly two hours drive away).

 Visa Requirements